 Although not exactly traditionally Colombian, Café Europa in PENG.
 So, so good.
 Freshly-prepared stone-baked pizzas and big portions of pasta, all with a lovely smile from happy staff.
-The restaurant is tiny, so get there a little early to get a seat at one of the 4 tables.
+This San Gil restaurant is tiny, so get there a little early to get a seat at one of the 4 tables.

 If you’re wanting typical San Gil /Colombian in general food, Balcón Sangileño is the place to go, you’ll see it up on the second floor of the corner directly across the park from the church on the main square.

 Where to grab a coffee in San Gil